martinreynaert/TICCL/README.md

 its essence, this is the cheapest option to run TICCL if the corpus you want to have (OCR post-)corrected is not very big.

-We next describe we each letter invokes.
+We next describe what each letter invokes.

 ### Parameter setting ``a`` ###